GSejas/ai-unix-troubleshooter/readme.md

 - `.bashrc.replace`: A file containing commands to be added to the `.bashrc` file.
 - `.gitignore`: A file that specifies which files and directories should be ignored by Git when committing changes.
 - `chatgpt_troubleshooter.py`: The main Python script for the ChatGPT Troubleshooter CLI.
-- `requirements.txt`: A file listing the required Python dependencies for the project.
 - `run_troubleshoot.sh`: A shell script that runs the ChatGPT Troubleshooter.

 ## Notes